 2. Using images in your template

-If you're using images in your template, you'll need to use an app such as Imgur or CloudApp to host them.
-Then just paste the URL into your template code and the image will display.
+If you're using images in your template, you can use an app such as Imgur or CloudApp to host them.
+Then, paste the URL into your template code, and the image will display.

 3. Using CSS in your template

-You can use all CSS that you want, we will automatically inline all styles in the head of your custom template.
+You can use as much CSS styling as you want.
+We will automatically inline all styles in the head of your custom template.

 Need Help?